Enabling a Family Member with a Substance Use Disorder

 Other Forms of Enabling a Loved One

 Enabling a loved one isn’t limited to addiction or mental health disorders.
-Some examples of other ways that people may be enabling family members or friends include:
+Some examples of enabling may include:

 - Supporting a loved one past the point where they should be expected to take on age-appropriate responsibilities like maintaining a job or paying their own bills.